Special Education Teaching

 • Team-teaching support is an ‘in-class’ support for students where the teacher supports them within the mainstream setting.

-At St Francis National School we use a variety of programmes to support pupils with SEN.
+At St Francis National School we use a variety of programmes to support pupils with Special Educational Needs (SEN).
+These programmes include:

 - Reading Recovery: please see Reading Recovery page for further details.